tschikarski/shibboleth/Documentation/Administration/Prerequisites/Index.rst

 Explanation: The first line defines the authentication type to be shibboleth, e.g. in contrast to “basic”.
 The second line is needed to activate ´lazy mode´.

 This extension ships with an example file.
-It can be found in ``res/_.htaccess``.
+It can be found in the extension root and is named ``_.htaccess``.
 There, you will find additional hints, i.e. how to configure mod_rewrite.

 ::